maze-le/pure-geojson-validation/README.md

 #### record

-A shorthand type for objects with entries of unknown value.

 ```typescript
 type record = Record<string, unknown>;
 ```

+A shorthand type for objects with entries of unknown value.

 #### BBoxTuple<T>

-An internal type that describes bounding boxes.

 ```typescript
 type BBoxTuple<T> = [T, T, T, T] | [T, T, T, T, T, T];
 ```

+An internal type that describes bounding boxes.

 #### Position

-The internal representation of point geometries.
-Point geometries with more than 3 entries are valid, but any entry past index 3 in an array will be ignored.

 ```typescript
 export type Position = number[];
 ```

+The internal representation of point geometries.
+Point geometries with more than 3 entries are valid, but any entry past index 3 in an array will be ignored.

 #### Coordinates

-The internal representation of coordinates that describe more complex geometries than the point.

 ```typescript
 export type Coordinates = Position | Position[] | Position[][] | Position[][][];
 ```

+The internal representation of coordinates that describe more complex geometries than the point.

 #### Geometry

-A geojson geomtry as defined in `@types/geojson` except the `GeometryCollection` type as it is not implemented yet.

 ```typescript
 type Geom =